pymor/pymor/docs/source/tutorial-rb.rst

 Strong greedy algorithm
 -----------------------

-The strong greedy algorithm tries to iteratively build reduced spaces :math:`V_N` with a small worst-case best approximation error on a training set of solution snapshots by adding, in each iteration, the currently worst-approximated snapshot vector to the basis of :math:`V_N`.
+The strong greedy algorithm iteratively builds reduced spaces :math:`V_N` with a small worst-case best approximation error on a training set of solution snapshots by adding, in each iteration, the currently worst-approximated snapshot vector to the basis of :math:`V_N`.